woojak/retropie-lightwebmenager/README.md

   A text-based graphical (TUI) script (using whiptail) for managing settings and service control via SSH.
 It offers submenus for:
   - Configuring credentials (login & password)
   - Configuring app settings (secret key, port, and monitoring refresh interval)
-  - Managing the service (restart, enable, disable)
+  - Managing the service (restart, enable,stop, disable)
   - Running the install or uninstall scripts

 ## Prerequisites